 As long as the bank is keeping your money, they should offer you considerable rates for your saving interest.
 You should look for a bank that does not charge for almost every aspect of their services like the ATM and overdraft fees.

 Since you have decided on the amount of money you will be saving from your paycheck, you can organize with the human resources from your company to send that portion to your saving account and the rest to your checking account.
 This way, you will avoid the risk of touching the money and be tempted to spend it.

 Most young people like to live in the moment and presume that only old people should be saving money.
 On the contrary, the early you will start to save your money, the quicker you will recognize its significance in your life.
+Plus, these days there’s a million and one ways to make extra money.
 There is no right time to save money because you can start at any time.